Near East: Background

-The geographical terms Near East and Far East refer to areas of the globe in or contiguous to the former British Empire and the neighboring colonies of the Dutch, Portuguese, Spanish and Germans.
+The geographical terms Near East and Far East refer to areas of the globe in or contiguous to the former British Empire and the neighboring colonies of the Dutch, Portuguese, Spanish and French.
 They fit together as a pair based on the opposites of far and near, suggesting that they were innovated together.
 They appear together in the journals of the mid-19th century.
 Both terms were used before then with local British and American meanings: the near or far east of a field, village or shire.

 Ideas of the East up to the Crimean War

 There was a linguistic predisposition to use such terms.
 The Romans had used them in near Gaul / far Gaul, near Spain / far Spain and others.
 Before them the Greeks had the habit, which appears in Linear B, the oldest known script of Europe, referring to the near province and the far province of the kingdom of Pylos.
 Usually these terms were given with reference to a geographic feature, such as a mountain range or a river.

 Ptolemy's Geography divided Asia on a similar basis.
 In the north is "Scythia this side of the Himalayas" and "Scythia beyond the Himalayas".
 To the south is "India on this side of the Ganges" and "India beyond the Ganges".
 Asia began on the coast of Anatolia ("land of the rising Sun").
 Beyond the Ganges and Himalayas (including the Tien Shan) were Serica and Serae (sections of China) and some other identifiable far eastern locations known to the voyagers and geographers but not to the general European public.

 By the time of John Seller's Atlas Maritima of 1670, "India Beyond the Ganges" had become "the East Indies" including China, Korea, southeast Asia and the islands of the Pacific in a map that was every bit as distorted as Ptolemy's, despite the lapse of approximately 1,500 years.
 That "east" in turn was only an English translation of Latin Oriens and Orientalis, "the land of the rising Sun", used since Roman times for "east".
 The world map of Jodocus Hondius of 1590 labels all of Asia from the Caspian to the Pacific as India Orientalis, shortly to appear in translation as the East Indies.